-Here’s what you need to know and how to make sense of it all.
+Here’s what you need to know about carbs on a plant-based diet and how to make sense of it all.

 1. Carbs are essential

 Your cells – every single cell in your body – run on carbs.
-Carbs are our primary fuel that we need and thrive on.
-When you eat carbs, your body breaks them down into glucose and other molecules and it’s the glucose that is used as cell fuel.
+Carbs are the primary fuel that all humans need and thrive on.
+When you eat carbs, your body breaks them down into glucose and other molecules — it’s the glucose that is used as cell fuel.

-Carbs provide energy for all vital reactions in your body, keep your brain running and are stored in your muscles as a ready-to-use energy source.
-This storage form of glucose is called glycogen and when you’re physically active, it can fuel your body for about one or two hours, depending on the intensity of your exercise.
+Carbs provide energy for all vital reactions in your body.
+They keep your brain running and are stored in your muscles as a ready-to-use energy source.
+This storage form of glucose is called glycogen, and when you’re physically active it can fuel your body for about one or two hours, depending on the intensity of your exercise.

-When it starts running out, it’s when you start feeling tired.
-After you’ve eaten, your body replenishes these muscle stores again so it’s important to have some good carb sources post-training.
+When your glycogen starts running out, it’s when you start feeling tired.
+After you’ve eaten, your body replenishes these muscle stores again.
+That’s why it’s so important to have some good carb sources post-training.

-A carbohydrate is a molecule containing carbon, oxygen and hydrogen.
+What is a carbohydrate?
+Simply, it is a molecule containing carbon, oxygen, and hydrogen.
 They can be either simple (sugar) or complex (starch and fiber), depending on how many molecules are bound together and their different types.

-1) Simple carbs – these have a small molecule which means your body digests them fast.
+These have a small molecule which means your body digests them more quickly.
 They give you a sugar rush but the energy doesn’t last.
-As a result, you feel tired and crave more – not ideal.
+As a result, you may feel tired and crave more.
+That can create a cycle of eating too many refined carbohydrates.

-Examples are table sugar, syrups, sweets, sugary breakfast cereals and cakes.
-This category also includes white flour products – bread, pastries, pies.
-White flour doesn’t contain sugar as such but because it’s made out of grains that have been stripped of all their outer layers and most nutrients and then ground to fine powder, your body digests it super fast and the effect on your body is on par with sugar.
+Examples of simple carbs include sugar, syrups, and everything they’re commonly found in, like breakfast cereals, snack bars, and pastries.
+This category also includes white flour products like some bread and pastries.
+White flour doesn’t contain sugar, but because it’s made out of grains that have been stripped of their nutritious, fibrous outer layers, they digest fast.
+And that effect on your body is on par with sugar.

-You don’t really need these carbs unless you’re in the middle of an intense workout, climbing a mountain or running a marathon – then they provide the much needed fast energy.
-In ‘normal’ life, it makes sense to avoid simple carbs to avoid energy highs and lows, and unwelcome weight gain.
+Most people don’t really need these carbs unless they’re in the middle of an intense workout, climbing a mountain, or running a marathon – then they provide fast energy.
+In ‘normal’ life, limiting or avoiding simple carbs can reduce energy swings and weight gain.

-2) Complex or starchy carbs – these carbs combine many molecules into very long chains so your body breaks them down slowly and releases glucose gradually.
-These are the best source of long-lasting energy throughout the day so should be your carbs of choice.
+These carbs combine many molecules into very long chains so your body breaks them down slowly and releases glucose gradually.
+These are the best sources for long-lasting energy.

-They are found in wholefoods such as wholegrain bread, oats, brown rice, fruit, vegetables, beans, lentils and sweet potatoes.
-These foods provide a healthy package deal – their complex carbs come together with fibre, protein, vitamins, minerals and antioxidants.
+Complex carbs are found in wholefoods such as wholegrain bread, oats, brown rice, fruit, vegetables, beans, lentils, and sweet potatoes.
+These foods provide a healthy package deal – their complex carbs come together with fibre, protein, vitamins, minerals, and antioxidants.
 It means they give you healthy energy, maintain steady blood sugar levels, are good for your digestion and overall health.

-3) Fiber – a diverse group of many types of complex carbs that we cannot digest.
-Fiber is important because it keeps our guts healthy by feeding the beneficial bacteria that live there, slows down energy release from foods and regulates blood sugar and fat.
+Fiber is found in plant-based food.
+It’s a complex carbohydrate that we cannot digest.
+Fiber is important because it keeps our guts healthy by feeding the beneficial bacteria that live there.
+There’s another important benefit, too: it slows down energy release from foods and regulates blood sugar and fat.
+So those simple carbs?
+Eat them with fiber to help slow the sugar rush.

 Fiber is absolutely crucial to a healthy diet.
 The good news is that it’s an essential component of plant wholefoods (fruit, vegetables, pulses, whole grains, nuts and seeds) so if you base your diet around them, you won’t have to worry about a lack of fiber.